Navarra-Houldin/dildoe/README.md

 # dildoe
-Files for Navarra's MA capstone research
+This repository contains the files for the Story of (More Than) a Dildo site, created for Navarra Houldin's 2026 MA capstone research digital component.